cheerful/freckle-apidocs/content/v2/entries.md

 : Only entries containing this text in their description are returned.
 : Example: `description=meeting`

-projects
+project_ids
 : *Optional* **string**
 : A comma-separated list of project IDs to filter by.
 : Example: `projects=4,5,6`

-tags
+tag_ids
 : *Optional* **string**
-: A comma-separated list of tags to filter by.
+: A comma-separated list of tag IDs to filter by.
 : Example: `tags=7,8,9`

 tag_filter_type